Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 Q: Does metacognition work differently for high-attaining vs struggling learners?

 A: Yes.
-High-attainers often have strong metacognitive knowledge naturally and benefit from deepening conceptual understanding.
-Struggling learners often lack strategy knowledge and benefit most from explicit metacognitive instruction and support.
+High-attainers often have strong metacognitive knowledge already.
+They benefit from deepening their conceptual understanding.
+Struggling learners often lack strategy knowledge, so they benefit most from explicit metacognitive instruction and support.

 Q: Can you teach exam technique without metacognition?

 A: You can teach time management and question analysis.
-But learners who apply these without metacognitive monitoring (checking whether they're understanding questions correctly) still underperform.
+But learners still underperform if they use these skills without metacognitive monitoring.
+This means checking whether they understand questions correctly.
 Metacognition is the foundation.

 Q: If metacognition is so important, why do secondary teachers spend so little time teaching it?